Why Does Nature Hate The Color Blue?

 True blue or not, the color blue is nevertheless a rare natural occurrence.
 But why?
 Colors play a huge role in nature; animals and plants use colors to attract mates, to scare off predators, to distinguish between individuals of a species.
 By making an individual stand out, a rare color should confer an evolutionary advantage.
 Therefore there must be other factors in play, preventing the proliferation of blue.

 One theory is that it is down to chance that blue isn’t in the ‘natural pool’ of colors.
 After all, most pigmentation in animals comes from their food.
 Flamingos are born grey and turn pink after consuming their signature diet of brine shrimp.
 In fact, eating too many carrots and pumpkins (containing beta-carotene, a natural dye) will turn our own skin a shade of orange!
-Hence the rarity of blue pigmentation is simply due to
+Hence the rarity of blue pigmentation could simply be due to pure chance.

-From a chemical point of view, emission of visible light is the result of fluorescence.
-The process of fluorescence involves an excited electron coming back down to its ground state.
-This releases energy in the form of a photon, or light, of a particular wavelength.
+From a chemical point of view, the emission of visible light is a result of fluorescence.
+Atoms and molecules contain electrons, which can be excited to higher energy levels, fluorescence occurs when these excited electrons come back down to their starting (ground state).
+Fluorescence is just the excess energy in the form of a photon, or light, of a particular wavelength.
+The more general term for this process is radiation.

-Each color-producing molecule (also known as a dye) has a specific energy at which it releases its excitement.
-As it stands, blue/violet has a shorter wavelength, and hence higher energy, than other colors.
+Each color-producing molecule (also known as a dye) requires difference energies to excite its electrons.
+As it turns out, blue/violet light is of higher energy than other colors.
 This means that for a molecule to fluoresce a nice blue color, it must undergo a higher energy transition!

 What does this tell us about the structures of dyes?
 For a compound to emit blue light, it must undergo a higher energy transition to do so.
 This means that the structure of the dye must also be of higher energy.